ravila4/vssue.ravilabio.info/README.md

 This repository is used to store comments for my personal website. [https://ravilabio.info](https://ravilabio.info).

-Comments are stored as issues, and displayed using [Vssue](https://vssue.js.org/).
+Comments are stored as issues using [Vssue](https://vssue.js.org/).